 We have lots of activities planned for attendees.
-This is the currently planned itinerary however be aware that any of it is subject to change at any time up until and during the event.
-Please try to arrive no later than 9:00 on Saturday morning to join in, earlier is better.
+This is the currently planned itinerary however be aware that any of it is subject to change at any time up until and during the event: Please try to arrive no later than 9:00 on Saturday morning to join in, earlier is better.
 For early arrivals there will be a morning photo hike in the forest area surrounding the campsite.
-At 10:30 anyone who is interested can carpool to the area where a group of limestone caves and sinks exists in the forest for exploration and photography.
-We will return at 1:00 and TBCC will host a lunch for attendees in the campsite.
-All food and drinks will be provided by the club.
-Donations of snacks and additional drinks will be appreciated however.
+Later, around mid-morning anyone who is interested can carpool to the area where a group of limestone caves and sinks exists in the forest for exploration and photography.
+When we return TBCC will host a lunch for attendees in the campsite.
+All food and drinks for lunch will be provided by the club.
+Donations of snacks and/or additional drinks will be appreciated however.
 Please bring your own food if you have special dietary needs.
-After lunch there will time for campers to set up their camping gear on the campsites or explore the forest on their own for a while.
-At 4:00 Jim will give an educational presentation about night sky photography to help prepare any interested attendees for night photography on Saturday night.
-After the presentation everyone can gather at our central campfire for a pot luck dinner.
+After lunch there will be time for campers to set up their camping gear on the campsites or explore the forest on their own for a while.
+Before sunset everyone can gather at our central campfire for a potluck dinner.
 Everyone that is staying for dinner should bring a food item to share with the group.
 TBCC will provide paper plates, cups, and plastic utensils for the pot luck dinner.
 There will be options to cook food on the fire or on camp stoves.
-After dinner Jim will lead any interested attendees in a night photography event.
-The event is scheduled to coincide with the dark of the moon for optimum photography conditions provided that clouds don’t interfere.
+After dinner Jim will lead any interested attendees in a night photography event provided that clouds don’t interfere.
 For the remainder of the night we will enjoy time at the campfire as late as anyone wants to stay up.
 Sunday morning everyone will pack equipment and leave by checkout time (1:00 pm).

 Getting there: The correct location is 9231 South Trail 13, Inverness, FL 34452